allenmonkey970/IntelexVsCuda/README.md

      - **Cyberbullying Dataset**: Slower for Logistic Regression (1157ms) and XGBoost (13,300ms).

 #### General Observations
-- **Intelex is ideal** for achieving consistent speed across various algorithms and datasets, particularly for numerical data.
+- **Intelex is ideal** for achieving consistent speed across various algorithms and datasets, particularly for numerical data and smaller datasets.
-- **CuPY performs well on larger datasets** and benefits from GPU-specific acceleration, though it lags behind Intelex in smaller datasets.
+- **CuPY performs well on larger datasets** and benefits from GPU-specific acceleration, though it lags behind Intelex in smaller datasets likely from the conversions to NumPy arrays.
-- **BareBones is less optimized** and often lags significantly, especially with computationally intense algorithms like MLP or Random Forest.
+- **BareBones does the worst** and often lags significantly, especially with computationally intense algorithms like MLP or Random Forest.

 ## Contributing